10-21-BW-AnywhereFitness/build-week-backend-10-21/README.md

 ```
 </details>

 ### [DELETE] /api/instructor/:user_id/classes/:class_id -- delete existing class

 <details>
     <summary> WHAT YOU GET BACK </summary>
+    will also delete all reservations that people have made for this class.
 ```JSON
 {
     "message": "Class successfully deleted!"